Its code name was Mocha.

 ECMAScript 6 (June 2015): A large update that fulfilled many of the promises of ECMAScript 4.
 This version is the first one whose official name – ECMAScript 2015 – is based on the year of publication.

 ECMAScript 2016 (June 2016): First yearly release.
-That resulted in fewer new features per release – compared to ES6, which was a large upgrade.
+The shorter release life cycle resulted in fewer new features – compared to the large ES6.

 With ECMAScript 6, two issues with the release process used at that time became obvious: